 Adequate infection control measures (masks and isolation precautions) should be strictly followed in an effort to minimize the risk of exposure to an infectious patient.
 If appropriate precautions have not been followed, students who have been exposed to a patient with active TB will require post-exposure PPD skin testing.
 The student should receive a baseline PPD skin test at the clinical site as soon as possible after the exposure, unless the student has a documented negative PPD within the preceding 3 months.
-The student must notify the appropriate individual in his/her professional program at SHTM if he/she has been exposed to TB.
-A School of Health Technology and Management Incident Report must also be submitted to the program within 48 hours of occurrence.
-The student will then be referred to the Occupational Medicine Clinic for repeat testing which must be performed 12 weeks after the exposure.
-Students with previously positive PPDs who have been exposed to an infectious patient should be referred to the Occupational Medicine clinic where they will be evaluated and followed for active TB by a complete symptom review.
+The student must notify the appropriate individual in his/her/ their professional program (Director of Clinical Education/Fieldwork Coordinator) at SHP if his/her/their has been exposed to TB.
+A School of Health Professions Safety Incident Report must also be submitted to the program within 48 hours of occurrence.

+The student will then be referred to the SBU Employee Health for repeat testing which must be performed 12 weeks after the exposure.
+Students with previously positive PPDs who have been exposed to an infectious patient should be referred to the SBU Employee Health where they will be evaluated and followed for active TB by a complete symptom review.
 If the student remains asymptomatic, no further testing is required.